wercker/DEPRECATED-wercker-cli/README.md

         wercker targets details
         wercker --version

+## Intallation

+You can install official releases of the wercker-cli by eather running `pip install wercker` or clone this repository or install it manually by cloning this repository and run `python setup.py install`

 ## Commands
 ### create
 Starts a wizard like setup, to get your application fully working on wercker.
 In detail it: